Moses Austin: Biography

+In 1798, the Spanish colonial government granted to Moses one league of land (4,428 acres) to undertake lead mining operations.
+In return he swore allegiance to the Spanish Crown and stated he would settle some families in Missouri.
+Travelling to Missouri, Austin worked with Francois Valle to identify his claims and to learn the practices of lead mining in Missouri.
+Valle and other French colonizers had long used enslaved African Americans and enslaved Native Americans to mine, and Austin immediately took to these practices.
+In 1798, the year of his arrival in Missouri, he purchased at least one enslaved man.
+Moses greatly expanded the use of enslaved men and women in running mining operations in Missouri.
+Enslaved African American men were used for the hard, difficult labor of digging the lead ore and processing it.
+Enslaved boys were forced to man the carts that carried ore from the pits to the smelters.
+Enslaved women and girls were used to prepare food for the enslaved men who worked the mines, pits, and smelting operations.

 In 1803, Missouri came under the jurisdiction of the United States as part of the Louisiana Purchase.
 Austin became founder and principal stockholder in the Bank of St. Louis, but the bank failed in the Panic of 1819, causing him to lose his entire fortune.
 He again sought help from Spain.
 In 1820, Austin traveled to the Presidio San Antonio de Béxar in Spanish Texas and presented a plan to colonize Texas with Anglo-Americans to Governor Antonio María Martínez.
 In 1821, the governor asked Austin's friend, Erasmo Seguín, to give him the news that he had been awarded a land grant and permission to settle three hundred families in Texas.
 On Austin's return trip, he became ill, and he died in June 1821, shortly after arriving back in Missouri.
 His son Stephen F. Austin carried out his colonization plan several years later, and led the three hundred families to what became the first Anglo-American settlement in Texas.

 In 1885, the legality of Austin's Spanish property claims were settled posthumously by the U.S. Supreme Court in Bryan v.
 Kennett.